Commvault Systems Under Investigation for Securities Compliance

 Source: Globenewswire

-- Investigation Launched: Johnson Fistel, PLLP is investigating whether Commvault Systems, Inc. complied with federal securities laws, focusing on investor losses and potential recovery under the law.
+- Investigation Background: Johnson Fistel, PLLP is investigating whether Commvault Systems, Inc. complied with federal securities laws, focusing on investor losses and the potential for recovery under these laws.

-- Earnings Disclosure: On January 27, 2026, Commvault reported a 40% growth in SaaS annual recurring revenue to $364 million, but this marked a significant deceleration from the 56% growth reported in the previous quarter.
+- Financial Performance Disclosure: On January 27, 2026, Commvault reported a 40% growth in SaaS annual recurring revenue to $364 million for Q3 FY2026, but this growth rate represents a significant deceleration from the 56% reported in the previous quarter.

-- Stock Price Plunge: Following the earnings report, Commvault's stock price fell by $40.23, approximately 31.1%, closing at $89.13, resulting in substantial losses for investors.
+- Stock Price Decline: Following the earnings report, Commvault's stock price plummeted by $40.23, or approximately 31.1%, closing at $89.13, resulting in substantial losses for investors.

-- Legal Services Background: Johnson Fistel is a nationally recognized shareholder rights law firm that has recovered approximately $90.725 million for clients in securities class actions, demonstrating its strength in investor rights protection.
+- Legal Services Information: Johnson Fistel is a nationally recognized shareholder rights law firm specializing in securities fraud and investor rights, having recovered approximately $90.725 million for clients in various cases, demonstrating its strength in securities litigation.

 Trade with 70% Backtested Accuracy